 The following components are OPTIONAL.
 Our software can handle all of these effects autonomously, but you can optionally add any or all of these parts to enable manual control:

 - Photocell makes pupils react to light

-This project requires the Teensy 3.2 (or 3.1) microcontroller.
+This project requires the Teensy 3.2 (or 3.1) microcontroller (or one of the aforementioned Adafruit boards).
 Not the Teensy 2, 3.0, LC, nor any other Arduino-like board, period.
-It relies on features unique to this chip.
+It relies on features unique to ARM microcontrollers.